coolhuip/codgeSoftware-beta/my-portfolio/README.md

 # my-portfoilo

 ## Note:
-A significant portion of this project was built following this tutorial from YouTube: <br>
+A significant portion of this project was built following this tutorial from YouTube: <br><br>
     Build Your Portfolio Website - HTML CSS JS - Dark Mode - Lazy Loading <br>
     @Slaying The Dragon <br><br>